bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ## Summary

-This RFC defines JSON-LD processing for schema bases and overlays to enable nested data structure support.
+This RFC defines JSON-LD processing for schema layers to enable nested data structure support.
 With these extensions, OCA stacks can use existing schemas in different domains (such as FHIR in healthcare) to process data and/or to generate compliant data capture forms.

 ## Motivation